 I made these plates a few years ago with dollar store plates and a ceramic marker.
 You bake them in the oven when you’re done to make it permanent -you can see my whole tutorial here.

-I love how fun and inexpensive these little plates are, and I bring them out every year.
+I love how fun and inexpensive these little plates are, and I bring them out every year for Thanksgiving.

 Next, I layered on some fall leaves.
 You can see how I dried them and ironed them with wax paper to preserve them here.

 Since this table was all white and I wanted the leaves to tie in, I spray painted them.
 I used a piece of paper to cover up a portion of them and sprayed the rest white.